NeerBhardwaj/neerbhardwaj.github.io/_pages/research.md

 ## Preprints

-   * A reproof of the Pila-Wilkie theorem
+   * A reproof of the Pila-Wilkie theorem.
         * with Lou van den Dries.